Feature Engineering with Regularity Structures: Model feature vectors and regression algorithms

 \subsection{Regression algorithms}

-In this subsection, we propose two supervised learning algorithms which use the model feature vector of an input $(\{u^i\}_{i\in \CI},\xi)$ to learn an output $u$.
+In this subsection, we propose two supervised learning algorithms which use the MFV of an input $(\{u^{(i)}\}_{i\in \CJ},\xi)$ to learn an output $u$.
 While in principle there is no limitation of the nature of $u$ (vector, classification label, etc.), we will consider the special case where $u$ is a number associated to a space-time point or is a space-time function.
 In the experiments in Section~\ref{sec:Numerics}, $u$ will be the solution to a PDE with forcing $\xi$ and a given initial condition.
+We will furthermore consider henceforth $K=1$, so the forcing is $\R$-valued and simply write $\xi^{(1)}=\xi$; the generalisation $K>1$ is left to the reader.